narrative-io/narrative-rfc/nql.md

 ...
 ```

-### 10.6 Querying via Access Rules
+### 10.6 Querying an Access Rule Directly

-NQL supports querying internal or external access rules directly, in addition to the Rosetta Stone attribute catalog and dataset ids, through `_access_rule_id`.
+An access rule has two identifiers: a `name` and an `id`.
+NQL supports querying internal or external access rules directly, in addition to the Rosetta Stone attribute catalog and dataset ids, through `_access_rule_name` and not `access_rule_id`.

 #### 10.6.1 Querying Internal Access Rules

-An Access Rule ID, defined in section 5.1.2 as an identifier for the Access Rule that governs the query's permission, is added after the company identifier.
-When querying data in your own company seat, an access rule id always follows `company_data`.
+An access rule name, defined in section 5.1.5 as a unique, human-readable name for a specific access rule in a company seat, is added after the company identifier.
+When querying data in your own company seat, an access rule name always follows `company_data`.

 ##### Example